James-Anderson-1/quick-write/README.md

 6. Starting with npm version `v10.5.0`
 7. Starting with eslint version `v8.57.0`
 8. Starting with vue (using vue-cli) version `v5.0.8`
+9. Using the postman app to test the endpoints

 ## Project Initlisation Steps